seattle-imtech/seattle-vr/demo-nights/demoing.md

 ## Applying to demo

-The first step to demoing is applying through our demo form: https://goo.gl/forms/gzAgXWdjEjIeqdqo2
+The first step to demoing is applying through our demo form and letting us know about your project:

+https://goo.gl/forms/gzAgXWdjEjIeqdqo2

-We'll then be in contact shortly to confirm your demo information.
+After you've applied, someone will be in contact shortly to confirm your demo information.

 ## What to expect on demo day